 Hey, allergy sufferers!
+This post is for you and anyone else with sinus conditions.
 How miserable are you?
 Desperate enough to try a fool-proof holistic solution?
 If the answer is “yes,” read on.
 And if you’re roaring “hell, no!” maybe you’ll keep reading anyway…

-The information here comes directly from Chinese medicine master Jeffrey C. Yuen.
-Getting him on my blog is truly special because he doesn’t chat online with anyone but old, annoying friends like me.
+The information here comes directly from my friend Jeffrey C. Yuen.
+He is a leading classical Chinese medicine expert and teacher.
+Getting him on my blog is truly special because he rarely gives interviews.

 - Flush that nasty, polluted snot and phlegm out of your head by doing sinus cleansing.